tarunsgithub/Taruns/README.md

 # Taruns
-This is my first repository
+This is my first repository(Tarun )
 This is my first commit